 - 1. The Dissertation Proposal - 2.
-Proposed Timeline, separated by study aims/hypotheses and specified milestones to accomplish each aim/test each hypothesis.
+Proposed Timeline, separated by study aims/hypotheses and specified milestones to accomplish each aim/test each hypothesis, including writing, editing, obtaining and incorporating feedback from committee, and manuscript submission.

 The committee will review and give feedback on the Proposed Timeline as part of the oral defense (see below for details).
 This is required whether the dissertation is several hypotheses within a single study design or two or more linked studies.
 See NIH sample timeline or consider some MS Office templates for timelines.